Sandy beach stretching along blue lake water under warm summer sky

 Parking & Access

 Woodbine Beach is located at the foot of Woodbine Avenue on Lake Shore Boulevard East, in Toronto's Eastern Beaches neighbourhood.
-Large free parking lot on site — arrive early on summer weekends as it fills quickly.
+Parking on site but arrive early on summer weekends as it fills quickly.
 Easily accessible by TTC (Woodbine station on the Bloor-Danforth line, then south on Woodbine Avenue).
 The Martin Goodman Trail runs directly through here, making it a natural stop on a longer waterfront ride.

 Bike Rental